UnlockedLabs/UnlockEdv2/backend/provider-middleware/README.md

 ### Alternatives:

 The idea of a 'Plugin' system is seemingly the most intuitive, approachable method of dealing with integrations.
-This would involve the same logic and compute that I am describing in the middleware, only the PHP classes that implement the Provider interface, that would be doing the same computation, would be loaded by the product, and the methods that currently exist on the ProviderServices class, would be called and expected to return the same data, without it worrying about how it was retrieved.
+This would involve the same logic and compute that I am describing in the middleware, only the PHP classes that implement the Provider interface, that would be doing the same computation, would be loaded by the product, and the methods that currently exist on the KolibriServices class, would be called and expected to return the same data, without it worrying about how it was retrieved.

-Now we can see that this is essentially the same idea/concept, as ProviderServices class would be called by the product to populate certain tables and make the information available to the client.
+Now we can see that this is essentially the same idea/concept, as KolibriServices class would be called by the product to populate certain tables and make the information available to the client.
 The difference being that the inevitable complexity of dealing with multiple authentication sessions, providers, and the compute required to interact with them, would be abstracted away from the product, and instead be the responsibility of the middleware.

 I think `Laravel` is a great framework for our current use-case, but building a system where we are loading and unloading PHP code at runtime (although that is the only time, so I guess it's all runtime lol), and having that code perform computationally-expensive, or long-lived tasks to integrate with the necessary providers feels like tasks better suited to an external service.
 From my understanding and inquiries, services like this are rather common, although maybe for larger companies.